jacquesfauquex/DCKV/dicm2dckv/README.md

 ## APIs

 The basic API exposes handlers which manages the input instances in separate transactions framed by three handlers:
-- createdckv (which provides file meta information)
+- _DKVcreate (which provides file meta information)
-- commitdckv
+- _DKVcommit
-- closedckv (automatically called by commitdckv, or executed alone)
+- _DKVclose (automatically called by _DKVcommit, or executed alone)

 ### basic dckvapi

-While the transaction remains open, the implementation of the api receives for each of the attributes one call to the handler appendkv, which offers in parameters the result of the syntactical parsing of the attribute, with the exception of the value, which is not read yet from stdin.
+While the transaction remains open, the implementation of the api receives for each of the attributes one call to the handler _DKVappend, which offers in parameters the result of the syntactical parsing of the attribute, with the exception of the value, which is not read yet from stdin.
 This last task is reserved for specific implementation.

 Examples of targets adopting this api include: